barias35/applaudo-studio-rest-assured-test/README.md

 ![image](https://user-images.githubusercontent.com/47786738/124062443-c4b44080-d9fe-11eb-8d2e-caedd7c49aa1.png)

-I used IntelliJ

-If you clone this project you must run maven for automatically install dependencies and plugins already in the pom file
+I used IntelliJ, if you clone this project you must run maven for automatically install dependencies and plugins already in the pom file

-then open IntelliJ go to this option
+* then open IntelliJ go to this option

 ![image](https://user-images.githubusercontent.com/47786738/124063522-12ca4380-da01-11eb-9bef-25bdd0e4e997.png)

-then click on + button
+* then click on + button

 ![image](https://user-images.githubusercontent.com/47786738/124063610-3c836a80-da01-11eb-9046-39256073aefb.png)

-then select TestNG and the option "Test king" select "All in package"
+* then select TestNG and the option "Test king" select "All in package"

 ![image](https://user-images.githubusercontent.com/47786738/124063702-78b6cb00-da01-11eb-9959-9a9daf2d3c33.png)

-then run and enjoy it!
+* then run and enjoy it!

 ![image](https://user-images.githubusercontent.com/47786738/124063915-d814db00-da01-11eb-8fc7-02a496050e0c.png)